AdobeDocs/stock-api-docs/src/pages/api/11-search-reference.md

         <td>thumbnail_url
         </td>
         <td>URL for the default-sized asset thumbnail.
 You can use this to display the thumbnail on your page using
             your preferred display method.
-Alternatively, use <inlineCode class="spectrum-Body--sizeS">thumbnail_html_tag</inlineCode>.
+Alternatively, use <inlineCode>thumbnail_html_tag</inlineCode>.
 String.
         </td>
     </tr>
     <tr>
         <td>thumbnail_html_tag
         </td>
         <td>HTML &lt;img&gt; tag that you can use to display the default asset thumbnail.
-This is a convenience for displaying the thumbnail and references the <inlineCode class="spectrum-Body--sizeS">thumbnail_url</inlineCode>.
+This is a convenience for displaying the thumbnail and references the <inlineCode>thumbnail_url</inlineCode>.
 String.
             Example:
-            <inlineCode class="spectrum-Body--sizeS">"thumbnail_html_tag": "&lt;img src='https://thumbnail-url' alt='German Shepherd Dog Sticking Head Out Driving Car Window' /&gt;"</inlineCode>
+            <inlineCode>"thumbnail_html_tag": "&lt;img src='https://thumbnail-url' alt='German Shepherd Dog Sticking Head Out Driving Car Window' /&gt;"</inlineCode>
         </td>
     </tr>
     <tr>